gita-vahdatinia/bitboard/README.md

 ### How do I get set up? ###

+* -- Installing Docker --
 * Make sure you have Docker Compose installed.
-Download it from here https://docs.docker.com/compose/install/
+Download it from here, https://docs.docker.com/compose/install/

-* Once installed, clone this repository
+* Once installed, clone this repository.
-* Then
+* Then,
 * $ cd bitboard

 * -- To Start Docker --

-* Now, run
+* Run
 * $ docker-compose build
 * $ docker-compose up